hedzr/progressbar/README.md

 `progressbar` provides a friendly interface to make things simple, for creating the tasks with a terminal progressbar.

-It assumes you're running several asynchronous tasks with rich terminal UI progressing display.
+It assumes you're commonly running several asynchronous tasks with rich terminal UI progressing display.
 The progressing UI can be a bar (called `Stepper`) or a spinner.